Case Details

 The Weaponization of “Reunification” Therapy

 The May 9th hearing was the ultimate exercise in judicial cowardice.
-Knowing I was in Washington D.C. filing my Petition for Certiorari with the U.S. Supreme Court, and having denied my multiple requests to adjourn, cancel, or appear virtually, Judge Keberlein proceeded with the hearing in my absence.
-While I was petitioning the highest court in the land, Judge Keberlein appointed Attorney Kathleen Healy as Receiver to forcibly execute the property transfers on my behalf.
+Knowing I was in Washington D.C. filing my Writ of Certiorari with the U.S. Supreme Court—and having denied my requests to adjourn the hearing or appear virtually—Judge Keberlein proceeded in my absence, so while I was petitioning the highest court in the land for constitutional relief, Judge Keberlein was appointing a receiver, Attorney Kathleen Healy, to unconstitutionally execute property transfers to Adam on my behalf.

 The Financial Hostage: A Unique Constitutional Injury

-The property theft reached its calculated conclusion on October 6, 2025—the exact day the U.S. Supreme Court denied certiorari.
-With my final federal appellate remedy exhausted, the Receiver, Attorney Healy, moved immediately to execute the deed transfers to Adam.
-By timing this final seizure to coincide with the end of my federal appeal, the court utilized a state-appointed proxy to finalize a theft rooted in a void and fraudulent decree.
+The property theft initiated at the May 9th hearing reached its conclusion on October 6, 2025—the exact day the U.S. Supreme Court denied certiorari.
+With my final federal appellate remedy exhausted, the court-appointed receiver, Attorney Healy, moved immediately to execute the deed transfers to Adam.
+By timing this final seizure to coincide with the conclusion of my federal appeal, the court utilized a state proxy to finalize a theft rooted in a void and fraudulent decree.

-The forced transfer of the property titles to Adam resulted in a unique and ongoing constitutional injury.
-Although the transfer was purportedly intended to allow Adam to refinance the mortgage, that condition remains unfulfilled.
+This forced transfer resulted in a unique and ongoing constitutional injury.
+Although the transfer was purportedly conditioned on Adam refinancing the mortgage, that condition remains unfulfilled.
 Consequently, I have been stripped of my ownership interest and equity in both the residence and separate land without receiving any compensation for either asset.

-The result of this multi-year assault on my rights is as absurd as it is illegal: I have yet to achieve a lawful divorce, and my legal status remains hijacked by a closed-loop system that prioritizes concealing its own errors over the entry of a constitutional judgment.
+The result of this multi-year legal assault is as absurd as it is illegal: I have yet to achieve a lawful divorce.
+My legal personhood remains hijacked by a closed-loop system that prioritizes the concealment of its own crimes over the entry of a constitutional judgment.
+By stripping away my voice and my procedural rights, the court has attempted to reduce a human being to a mere administrative obstacle.

-While every matter within the state court remains unresolved, the judiciary has deliberately engineered an ecosystem in which they are unresolvable.
-By stripping away procedural rights and fortifying a fraudulent record, the court has traded the rule of law for a manufactured administrative stalemate.
+While every matter within the State court remains unresolved, the judiciary has deliberately engineered an ecosystem in which they are unresolvable.
+Through the fortification of a fraudulent record and the suppression of clinical truth, the court has traded the rule of law for a manufactured stalemate.
+This is not “finality”; it is a State-sponsored limbo.

-The State’s attempt to “close” this case, however, is a fiction, as this tactical obstruction has moved the battlefield to a federal reckoning.
-Through a federal civil suit under 42 U.S.C. §§ 1983 and 1985, I am challenging the conspiratorial deprivation of my constitutional rights and the systematic fraud used to bridge the gap between state-level inaction and federal accountability.
+The State’s attempt to “close” this case is a fiction.
+This tactical obstruction has merely moved the battlefield to a federal reckoning.
+Through a federal civil rights lawsuit under 42 U.S.C. §§ 1983 and 1985, I am challenging the conspiratorial deprivation of my constitutional rights and the systematic fraud used to bridge the gap between state-level inaction and federal accountability.

 To learn how the systemic discoveries apply to you, click here.